mchoblet/ensemblefilters/README.md

 For the implementation of the algorithms I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it (unfortunately there are some errors, but at least that makes you think about what one is actually implementing).
 The jupyter notebook shows that the output (posterior mean + covariance) from all functions is equal for my test data, but of course strictly speaking this is not a proof.

-I hope to have time to implement other methods mentioned in the paper one da.
+I hope to have time to implement other methods mentioned in the paper one day.

 ## Content of repository:
 * Folder kalmanfilters: Separate file for each Kalman Filter